wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/financial-services-collaboration-manager/includes/3-set-up-collaboration-manager.md

 1. Now that we have both the Group ID and the Bookings business ID, we can set them as values within the Collaboration Toolkit settings.
 To begin, open up [https://make.powerapps.com/](https://make.powerapps.com/?azure-portal=true).

-1. Ensure you are in the correct environment by using the environment picker in the top right.
+1. Ensure you're in the correct environment by using the environment picker in the top right.

 1. Navigate to the **Solutions** page in the left navigation.